New cybersecurity updates are coming to EV chargepoints

 Posted by Jasmin: Nov 21, 2022 • 2 min read

-The second phase of The Electric Vehicles (Smart Charge Points) Regulations are coming into force in December.
+The second phase of The Electric Vehicles (Smart Charge Points) Regulations is coming into force in December.

 Back in June 2022, the UK Government launched new smart charging regulations as part of their drive to raise standards in the electric vehicle (EV) charging industry.